funilrys/PyFunceble/docs/usage/from-a-terminal.rst

     **Default value:** :code:`False`

-This argument is suited to you!
+The difference between :code:`False` or :code:`True` is whether we are saving a full dump of the `WHOIS` reply into the database.

-If you for some reason believes you need to fill up your databse with a complete dump of the whois reply, this is the right value to switch on.
+If you for some reason believes you need to fill up your database with a complete dump of the whois reply, this is the right value to switch on.